Farnborough Hall: History

 Ambrose Holbech acquired the Farnborough estate in 1684 from the Ralegh family, who had owned it since the thirteenth century.
 Archaeological research has demonstrated that the Raleghs had re-sited the hall from its former, moated location earlier in the seventeenth century.
 The new house was built of Hornton stone.
 Although it was Ambrose Holbech who had purchased the property, it was his son William who began to renovate it after his marriage to Elizabeth Arlington in 1692.

 William Holbech inherited the estate, and, after his return from a Grand Tour in the 1730s, began a scheme of work c.
 1740 to make it a suitable setting for the display of the art and antiquities he returned with.
 His collection included ceramics and sculpture, as well as paintings by Canaletto and Giovanni Paolo Panini.
 The interiors of the house include extremely fine plasterwork undertaken by stuccatore William Perritt.
 The hall was remodelled in the Palladian style c.
 1745–1750, for William Holbech, perhaps by the designer Sanderson Miller.
 Much of what is known about this period comes from a work written by Miller's great-grandson Reverend George Miller, who published a history of Farnborough in his Rambles Round the Edge Hills, published in 1900.

 In 1771, another William Holbech inherited the estate.
 Since 2015 the Trust has been working to restore the parkland to the design shown on a surviving estate plan that dates to 1772.
 From 1815 to 1816, another Holbech commissioned Henry Hakewill to build a new coach-house and remodel the rose garden, and path down to the cascade – referred to today as 'Granny's Walk'.

 During the First World War, the hall was adapted to become a hospital, and was known as Farnborough Auxiliary Hospital.
 After the war the originals of the Canaletto and Pannini paintings were sold by Ronald Holbech, although the final publication of the Will of Lieutenant W. H. Holbech, Ronald's older brother, states that "his household effects, etc. at Farnborough Hall, are to devolve as heirlooms with the property as settled on 2nd February 1910.
 The residue of his property is left equally to his brother, Ronald Acland Holbech, and his sisters Olive Ruth Holbech and Marjory Walrond Holbech."
 For example, one of the paintings by Canaletto that was sold was entitled Venice, the Grand Canal looking East with Santa Maria della Salute.

 During the Second World War the house was used as an auxiliary military hospital.

 The estate was endowed to the National Trust in 1960 by Geoffrey Holbech, after Geoffrey inherited the house and estate from his late older brother at the end of the Second World War.

-As of 2022, the Holbech family continued to live in the hall, and administer seasonal visitor access on behalf of the Trust.
+As of 2022, Geoffrey Holbech's daughter (Caroline Beddall) and family continued to live in the hall, and administer seasonal visitor access on behalf of the Trust.